OLD MARCH BURN

 This Old March Burn flows south-east for three-quarters of a mile to join the Beoch Lane.

-Strangely enough, there is third entry for Old March Burn which simply reads –
+Surprisingly there is in fact a third entry of an Old March Burn (3) in the Ordnance Survey Name Books (1855-57) which reads –

 A Small Stream running into Beoch Lane Burn

-This seems to be another reference to Old March Burn (2) above, since a second Old March Burn joining the Beoch Lane is not shown on either the OS Six Inch (1857) or OS 25 Inch (1856).
+However this appears to be another reference to Old March Burn (2) above, since there is no signe of a second Old March Burn joining the Beoch Lane in either the OS Six Inch (1857) or OS 25 Inch (1856).

 Beoch and Craigman march